The Complete Guide To Car Leasing And Insurance

 With all vehicles, it is the responsibility of the driver to ensure they have insurance for the car before they take it out on the road.
 If you do not choose our insurance package, you’ll need to find fully comprehensive insurance through another party.

 How does insurance work when leasing a car?

-It may be recommended that you take out GAP insurance.
-Guaranteed Asset Protection (GAP) insurance provides you with extra protection.
-Should the car be written off during the lease, this will cover the difference in cost between the funder’s valuation of the car and the current market value
+Guaranteed Asset Protection (GAP) insurance is another type of cover which provides you with extra protection.
+Should the car be written off during the lease, this will cover the difference in cost between the funder’s valuation of the car and the current market value.

 Which insured cars can be leased?

 When it comes to leasing an insured car, your options can be limited with some companies.
-But at Leasing Options, our Just Fuel It package is available across a wide variety of deals.
+But at Leasing Options, our insurance package is available across a wide variety of deals.

 This means you are insured for theft, fire, accidents and third-party cover.
 Not only that but you get breakdown and maintenance support, shortfall protection, glass protection and much more.